Shine Lawyers Main Logo

 Due to the nature of class actions, the first stage of the proceeding can take anywhere between twelve months to three years or longer from the date of commencement to resolution and will depend on the particular case and the nature of the claim.

-Unless a court approved settlement is reached, the first stage of the proceeding will only resolve the Applicants’ claims and the common issues in the proceeding.
+Unless a court approved settlement is reached, the first stage of the proceeding will only resolve the applicants’ claims and the common issues in the proceeding.
 The group member claims will be resolved individually in the second stage of the proceeding.

 What is the AMP Commissions & Insurance Class Action about?